Sleep Paralysis or Bangungot - What Is Sleep Paralysis and Stories of Episodes

-As I search and read results of "bangungot," or sleep paralysis online, it is referred to as SUDS or the sudden unexpected death syndrome, the cause of death of mostly young adults, usually young males which was first reported in the year 1917 in the Philippines.
+Ever wondered what is bangungot or what happens when having a sleep paralysis or bangungot?
+Bangungot is the Filipino word for sleep paralysis.
+As I search and read results online, it is referred to as SUDS or the sudden unexpected death syndrome, the cause of death of mostly young adults, usually young males which was first reported in the year 1917 in the Philippines.

 What are my sleep paralysis about?